The Pekingese Club of America Bylaws

 H. COMPENSATION.
 Directors will receive no compensation for their services.

 1. Annual Board Meeting.
 The Board of Directors shall meet in person within a period of 5 days preceding the annual membership meeting of the Club.
 A majority of the Board shall determine the specific date, time and place of the annual board meeting providing it is held within the time period specified above and in the same locale as the annual membership meeting.

 2. Regular Board Meetings.
 The Board of Directors may hold such other regular meetings at such dates, times and places as a majority of the Board of Directors may determine.
 By resolution, the Board of Directors may schedule regular meetings at fixed intervals and times.
 By resolution, the Board of Directors shall designate the date and time of a regular board meeting between January 2 and January 16 of each year for the purpose of electing its officers for the ensuing year.
 These additional regular meetings may be conducted either in person or by means of a conference call as defined in Article V A 4.

 3. Special Board Meetings.
 Special meetings of the Board of Directors may be called by any four directors.
 Special meetings, unless held in conjunction with a regular in-person board meeting, shall be conducted by telephone only as defined in Section A 4 of this Article.
 The person(s) calling the special board meeting shall prepare an agenda with the specific resolutions he or they seek to have considered which shall be sent by the Recording Secretary with

 the notice of the meeting.
 No items of business not on the agenda shall be discussed at the special board meeting.

 4. Telephone Board Meetings.
-Subject to the provisions for notice required by these Bylaws, the Board may hold its meetings (except for the annual board meeting) by means of conference telephone or similar communications equipment provided that the following conditions are met:
+Subject to the provisions for notice required by these Bylaws, the Board may hold its meetings either in person or by means of conference telephone or similar communications equipment provided that the following conditions are met:

 a.
 The conference call shall be coordinated through the office of the Recording Secretary.